ubc-systopia/netshaper/evaluation/web_latency/README.md

 docker build -t amirsabzi/netshaper:peer2-shaping ./peer2/
 ```
 ### Configuration
-All configuration parameters of the middlebox are provided in a json file name [peer2_config.json](../../hardware/server_middlebox/peer2_config.json).
+All configuration parameters of the middlebox are provided in a JSON file name [peer2_config.json](../../hardware/server_middlebox/peer2_config.json).
 The description of all these configurations are provided in [configuration.md](../../hardware/configuation.md).
 Note that this is not necessarily the same configuration used for this particular experiment.
-The python script [set_params.py](helpers/set_params.py) is used to set the parameters for middlebxes according to the configuration file of the experiment, [video_latency.json](configs/video_latency.json).
+The Python script [set_params.py](helpers/set_params.py) is used to set the parameters for middleboxes according to the configuration file of the experiment, [video_latency.json](configs/video_latency.json).

 ## Middlebox at the client side (MB-1)
 ### Prerequisites